wntrblm/nox/docs/usage.rst

 Re-using virtualenvs
 --------------------

-By default, nox deletes and recreates virtualenvs every time it is run.
+By default, Nox deletes and recreates virtualenvs every time it is run.
 This is usually fine for most projects and continuous integration environments as `pip's caching <https://pip.pypa.io/en/stable/reference/pip_install/#caching>`_ makes re-install rather quick.
 However, there are some situations where it is advantageous to re-use the virtualenvs between runs.
 Use ``-r`` or ``--reuse-existing-virtualenvs``:

 .. code-block:: console